mahdiwf/loan-prediction/README.md

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/323e2466-590d-4be6-a1e4-7d0058fff21a)

-From this result, Random Forest performed better than Ada Boost & Gradient Boosting Method.
+From this result, Random Forest (RF) performed better than Ada Boost & Gradient Boosting Method.

 Classification Report

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/b22fad73-04b7-4176-b3cd-0ac1fa666073)

 Wow, the classification report shows a perfect score.
 In theory, this model predicts with almost 100% accuracy!
 I am sure some form of overfitting may existed.
-In the next project, I will prepare unseen data from the dataset to run the model to see how much overfitting occurs.
+In the future/next project, I will prepare unseen data from the dataset to run the model to see how much overfitting occurs.

 Confusion Matrix

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/031f737c-a2e1-42e9-91fc-bbad9210db3e)

-Since I want to identify the likelihood of being charged off, the Positive class is 'charged off,' and the negative class is 'fully paid.'
+Since I want to identify the likelihood of being charged off (bad loan), the Positive class is 'charged off,' and the negative class is 'fully paid.'
 * False Positive = 0 vs. True Positive= 10906.
 The model has zero mistakes in identifying the charged-off.
 It doesn't identify any 'fully paid' as 'charged off.'
 * False Negative= 14 vs. True Negative= 10414.
-However, the model has missed 'charged off' in small numbers.
+Here, the model has missed 'fully paid' by identifying them as 'charged off', but there are only small number (14) compared with the total accounts (10428).

 Again, in theory, this is a good result.